-- Baseline assessment results - Early Years progress observed and measured in Development Journal and plotted on Progress for Children in the EYFS Grid (September 2019) - Progress measured against the P level descriptors (B Squared 2014) and plotted on Progress for School Age Children Grid (September 2019) - · Bench mark assessments of reading - Standardised screening and assessment tools: Sandwell Maths, NARA, Salford Reading Test, Single word spelling test, BPVS, Early reading observation - Observations of behavioural, emotional and social development: Boxhall Profile - Evidence from an existing Education Health and Care Plan. - Assessments by a specialist service, such as educational psychology, specialist teachers, speech and language therapists and other medical professionals identifying additional needs - Another school or LA which has identified or has provided for additional needs.
+- Baseline assessment results, using Bradford SCIL Teams new baseline assessments (2021) - Early Years progress observed and measured in Development Journal and plotted on Progress for Children in the EYFS Grid (September 2019)

+- Progress measured against the P level descriptors (B Squared 2014) and plotted on Progress for School Age Children Grid (September 2019) - Bench mark assessments of reading - Standardised screening and assessment tools: Sandwell Maths, NARA, Salford Reading Test, Single word spelling test, BPVS, Early reading observation - Observations of behavioural, emotional and social development: Boxhall Profile - Evidence from an existing Education Health and Care Plan. - Assessments by a specialist service, such as educational psychology, specialist teachers, speech and language therapists and other medical professionals identifying additional needs - Another school or LA which has identified or has provided for additional needs.